saraanastazjaosiecka/Colorful_Life/ReadMe.md

 ### Listen Music

 Colorful life will match proper track based on the color you chose before.
-It is based on Skriabin theory of synestesia so there is no randomness.
+It is based on Skriabin theory of synesthesia so there is no randomness.
 Pay attention to music while you appreciate your day.

 React components for this part are stored in [here](src/components/Journal_Form.jsx) and [here](src/components/Journal_Entries.jsx).